- Set up

 I used to feel uncomfortable taking limited lesson time watching a concert video or listening to a recording, but I've found it valuable.
 I can (and do) send students listening assignments to go through later.
 However, the focus and attention is different when we share a listening experience together and can discuss it in the moment and describe how it relates to the rest of the stages.

-Coming next: individual articles with further details on each stage.
+Someday I plan to write individual articles with further details on each stage.

 Please feel free to comment or contact me with thoughts or feedback.
 I'd love to hear how readers feel about this type of structure.
 Is it useful to you?
 Do you have other approaches to keep balanced?